AWS Tag Policy Configuration Using Terraform

 Step 2: Initialize Terraform Configuration:

-Once the modifications are completed, save the code and initialize Terraform.
-Then open the parent directory.
+Once the modifications are completed, save the code.

 Inside the “tag-policy” folder, you will find the “main.tf” file, which contains the configurations of the tag-policy module.